CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

 Freedman describes how HyperCard filled a need for entry-level programming that has since partially been filled by other languages:

 > "Back then, you needed to learn a low-level programming language (C/C++/Pascal) if you wanted to create something for your Mac.
 You needed to be a "professional" programmer.
 HyperCard finally provided entry-level and hobbyist programmers with an option.
 Things are very different today, however.
-Hobbyists now have so many options: Ruby, Python, RealBasic, Flash, JavaScript, etc. While I am still not convinced that they are as easy to use as HyperCard was back then, they have rendered a new HyperCard less necessary…I am still not convinced that current day options are as easy to use as HyperCard, as many of them still feel more like "programmer tools" than consumer products.
+Hobbyists now have so many options: Ruby, Python, RealBasic, Flash, JavaScript, etc. While I am still not convinced that they are as easy to use as HyperCard was back then, they have rendered a new HyperCard less necessary…many of them still feel more like "programmer tools" than consumer products.
 So in that sense, we still need something that fills at least some of the unclaimed roles left behind by HyperCard."

 (xTalk, Freedman)